 Treasure Island Dizzy, the first direct sequel sees our hero travel to a remote island in search of adventure.
 After the world-saving antics of the first game (which was barely present anyway), the hero of the Yolkfolk set his sights on a world cruise.
 And he found quite a good deal on a pirate ship.
 He's thrown overboard when he attempts to play a game of Cricket with the captain's spare peg legs and left to boil in the unforgiving sun.

 Treasure Island Dizzy (1989 Amiga)

 This is perhaps the first game in the series where the mechanics were perfected.
-Controlling Dizzy can be a touch weird at first, especially if you're used to playing platformers, but Dizzy is more of a measured and slow paced affair.
+Controlling Dizzy can be a touch weird at first, especially if you're used to playing platformers, but Dizzy is more of a measured and slow-paced affair.
 Jump in either direction and you'll bound in the air, but when you land a couple of rolls is not uncommon.
 If you're on a particularly hilly section it could be half a screen before you come to a standstill.
-This means every leap needs to be precise and the graphics clevery allow for this by subtly pinpointing the best jumping off point.
+This means every leap needs to be precise and the graphics cleverly allow for this by subtly pinpointing the best jumping-off point.
 Look out for small rocks in the background if you're struggling to land and it will most likely be right.

 Fantasy World Dizzy (1990 Commodore 64)

 Fantasy World Dizzy is perhaps the one I remember most fondly.
 Dizzy's girlfriend, Daisy has been kidnapped by the king of trolls and locked you in a dungeon.
 Escape and save the damsel in distress.
 So it's not as in-depth a premise as a misadventure by cricket, but the design of the world is impressive.
 As soon as you escape, you get to explore a large castle with a vast (I'm talking 1989 vast, not 2017 vast) land either side.
 The number of screens has been increased dramatically and they all flow well with each other while still being varied and interesting.